philotas/django-rpx-plus/README.md

 Installation
 ------------

 1. Place the directory 'django_rpx_plus' somewhere in your path.
 You can do this manually or by running: python setup.py install
     Ideally, you would be using a virtualenv and install to that env using pip.

     **NOTE**: django_rpx_plus depends on the django messages framework (see the [backported messages framework][1] if you are using <= django 1.1.1) and django-picklefield.
 Using setup.py will automatically install these.

+    [1]: http://github.com/mikexstudios/django-messages-framework "Backported django messages framework"

 2. Edit settings.py and place `django_rpx_plus` in your `INSTALLED_APPS`.

 3. Also add the following django_rpx_plus settings to your settings.py and fill in the values with parameters provided by RPX.
         #######################
         #django_rpx settings: #
         #######################
         RPXNOW_API_KEY = ''

         # The realm is the subdomain of rpxnow.com that you signed up under.
 It handles
         # your HTTP callback. (eg. http://mysite.rpxnow.com implies that RPXNOW_REALM  is
         # 'mysite'.
         RPXNOW_REALM = ''

         # (Optional)
         #RPX_TRUSTED_PROVIDERS = ''

         # If it is the first time a user logs into your site through RPX, we will send
         # them to a page so that they can register on your site.
 The purpose is to
         # let the user choose a username (the one that RPX returns isn't always suitable)
         # and confirm their email address (RPX doesn't always return the user's email).
         REGISTER_URL = '/accounts/register/'

 4. Add `django_rpx_plus.backends.RpxBackend` to your `AUTHENTICATION_BACKENDS`.
 It
     should come before the default `ModelBackend`.
         # Auth backend config tuple does not appear in settings file by default.
 So we
         # specify both the RpxBackend and the default ModelBackend:
         AUTHENTICATION_BACKENDS = (
             'django_rpx.backends.RpxBackend',
             'django.contrib.auth.backends.ModelBackend', #default django auth
         )

 5. You also need to make sure the django messages framework is installed correctly.
     See the [installation instructions][2] for more information.

+    [2]: http://docs.djangoproject.com/en/dev/topics/auth/#installation "Django messages framework installation"

 6. In your app `urls.py`, add to `urlpatterns`:
         (r'^accounts/', include('django_rpx.urls')),

 7. You need to create the relevant template files for django_rpx_plus in your app's template directory.
 For example, if your app is called APP, put the django_rpx_plus template files in:
         APP/templates/django_rpx_plus/
     Sample django_rpx_plus template files have been provided in the example app.
     If you create your own templates, note that you can use RPX template tags by adding the following to the top of your template file:
         {% load rpx %}

 Authors